Infinicraft-Mod/infinicraft/README.md

 Now you should be able to run the Minecraft Client tasks and launch the mod.
 You could also build the mod, though I never did that for the video.

 ### Client Code Setup
 Create a `infinicraft` folder inside of you Minecraft build's `config` folder.
 Download `infinicraft-client` and move its contents into the new `infinicraft` folder.
-If you have an OpenAI API key, create a file called `apiKeys.json` in the `infinicraft` folder you created and place in the api key under "openAiKey".
-With NodeJS installed, run `npm i` inside of the folder.
-Edit the script.js file to include your server IP if you have one.
-Then run `node script.js` and it will start listening for changes.
+If you have an OpenAI API key, edit file `apiKeys.json`.